hoily/aaas/README.md

     ./scripts/build

-This command setup the virtual environment, get the required models, and create the database
+This command setup the virtual environment and gets the required modules

+    createdb aaas

+This creates the PostgreSQL database for use with the project

     ./scripts/migrate